Rayza-Slyce/Linkedin_Recruitment_Lure_Investigation_Pt2_Dynamic_Analysis/README.md

 - `.pdf` → archive
 - `Deju` → batch script

-This is where it stopped looking simple.
+This is where it became clearer what was happening.

 ---